furkan-kadioglu/REDRESS/README.md

 # REDRESS
-Open-source code for ''Individual Fairness for Graph Neural Networks: A Ranking based Approach''.
+Open-source code for ''Individual Fairness for Graph Neural Networks: A Ranking based Approach''

 ## Citation